 1983

-Imai Shohten In 1983, Hisashi Imai was a student at the all boys Gunma Prefecture Fujioka Senior High School (Gunma Kenritsu Fujioka Koutou Gakkou) and decided that he wanted to form a band with his friend Araki (Buck-Tick have never divulged his full name but on a flyer it was listed as Mataemon Araki, the name of a samurai).
+In 1983, Hisashi Imai was a student at the all boys Gunma Prefecture Fujioka Senior High School (Gunma Kenritsu Fujioka Koutou Gakkou) and decided that he wanted to form a band with his friend Araki.
+Buck-Tick have never divulged his full name but in what appears to be a self-published interview in 1984, his name is Masami Araki.
+On a gig flyer from 1985, it was listed as Mataemon Araki, the name of a samurai.
 Hisashi did not know how to play any musical instruments but decided he would play guitar and Araki would be on vocals.
 His reasoning was that the vocalist is the main focus of the band and thus has the most pressure so he would rather not have to deal with that.
 Araki had been a friend of Hisashi's since 5th grade.
 Hisashi's parents owned a tabako-ya (which means cigarette store but it's more like a convenience store) called Imai Shohten (Imai Shop) across from the train station, where a lot of the students from his high school would hang out at after school.
 The family's home was connected to the shop.
 Buck-Tick's future members knew each other from hanging out at this store.
 The members recall also hanging out in Hisashi's room, where "he always had strange European music playing in the background".
 Often Hisashi didn't even know the students that were hanging out in his room.
 It didn't matter, his mother would still serve them snacks.
 Some of the music Hisashi would play included Oingo Boingo, T-Rex, and Squeeze.
 He was also into punk and electronic music more than songs with vocals.
 Years later, this store would become the place that Buck-Tick fans hang out at when the band returned home to play shows.
 These days it seems more like a storage room with photos of the band and gifts from fans strewn about.

 Yutaka Higuchi (all his friends call him U-ta) also wanted to be in a band.
 Hisashi and U-ta began to discuss Buck-Tick's beginnings.
 [Hisashi's mother recalls of U-ta as being "a good kid who would visit Hisashi very early in the morning".
 Since it is impossible to wake Hisashi up, she would send U-ta to do it.
 U-ta would arrive so early in the morning because of the schedule of the train he would take to go to school.]
 U-ta's older brother, Toll Yagami (they have the same parents but Toll uses a stage name), played the drums in a band called Spots (who later changed their name to simply S.P).
 U-ta would hang out with Spots and the bassist had shown U-ta a few things about the bass.
 Thus, U-ta decided he wanted to play bass.
 He bought a Tokai jazz bass for ¥40,000 because it had a thin neck and that made it easy to play.
 Another story goes that when they started talking about forming a band, Atsushi decided that he would play drums and U-ta wanted to play guitar but Atsushi told him that he will play bass.